 In solitude we are small, in relationships we are big.
 We need to be insignificant, and we need to feel significant.
 Every day the universe shows us our humility; every day, the covenant gives us a path towards greatness.

 Here is the paradox at the heart of the spiritual self.
 The power of the universe, a force that undulates through time, breaking down mountains into sand long before our lives and will be here long after, full of fear and awe, still cares about your life.
 God’s power is not derived solely from creation, teaches the Torah, but from compassion.
-The rabbis of the Talmud (Megillah 31a) notice this pattern over and over again in the Tanakh – here in the Torah, again in the Prophets (Isa.
-57:15) and again in the Writings (Ps.
-68:6).
+The rabbis of the Talmud (Talmud Megillah 31a) notice this pattern over and over again in the Tanakh – here in the Torah, again in the Prophets (Isaiah 57:15) and again in the Writings (Psalm 68:6).
 Every corner of the Bible testifies to the paradox and partnership of God’s greatness and humility.

 This is what God wants from all of us – to live small and to live big.
 To know that it is not about us, and it is all about us.
 At the center of spiritual life is the paradox to walk small but to act big, especially for those who only feel small.
 What God wants is for us to know that we are entitled to nothing and deserve everything, and to know that we are not God’s gift to the world, but we are to be God’s gift for other people.
 We are small and we are big.
 We walk every day with reverence and act every day out of love.